-This June there will be tons of festivals held across the country.
-There’s the Firefly Music Festival in Delaware, the Bonnaroo Music & Art Festival in Tennessee, the Essence Festival in New Orleans, the Telluride Bluegrass Festival in Colorado, and pride festivals in cities such as New York and San Francisco.
+This summer there will be tons of festivals held across the country.
 With the cost of tickets, transport/parking, accommodation, food, and merchandise, a person can easily spend hundreds of dollars on just one festival.
-Listed below are some handy tips that can help cut costs on your favorite summer events.
+Listed below are some handy festival tips that can help cut costs on your favorite summer events.

 - Rethink your accommodations.
 Local hotel room prices tend to go up around big events such as festivals.
 You can save major bucks by rethinking your accommodation strategy.
 If you’re traveling with a buddy consider booking with Airbnb to save money or book a hotel room in a town over from the festival location.
 These options tend to be cheaper.